Bhanubhakta Acharya: Legacy

 Bhanubhakta Acharya is revered and honoured with the title of Aadakabi (First-ever Poet) of Nepali language.
 Motiram Bhatta, first referred to him as Adikavi while writing Acharya's biography in 1981.
 He clarifies that Acharya is not called Aadikavi because he was the first poet in Nepal but he deserved the title as he was the first poet who wrote with an understanding of the Marma (inner essence) of the poetry.

 Bhanu Jayanti is a celebration of the birth anniversary of Bhanubhakta Acharya.
 It falls on the 29th day of the month of Ashad according to Nepali calendar.
 It is celebrated every year by the Government of Nepal and Nepalese people as well as by the Nepali speaking people around the world. cultural festival, prevalent among the Nepalese around the world in the remembrance of Bhanubhakta Acharya's birthday anniversary.
 It is generally celebrated on 13 July or the 29th day of the Nepali month of Ashad.

-Every year Bhanu Jayanti is celebrated as a mega event with literary seminars, and programs and amid a remarkable presence of Nepalese writers, novelists, and other literary figures/enthusiasts.
+Every year Bhanu Jayanti is celebrated with literary seminars, and programs with many Nepalese writers, novelists, and other literary figures/enthusiasts.